laelsnow1/Security-Projects-/Splunk-Monitoring/README.md

 ## Overview
 In this project, I installed and configured Splunk Enterprise on one Ubuntu virtual machine and installed the Splunk Universal Forwarder on a second Ubuntu virtual machine.
 The goal was to forward and centralize system logs so they could be searched and analyzed through Splunk’s web interface.
-This project demonstrates foundational SIEM-style monitoring skills including log ingestion, remote forwarding, and validating data collection through Splunk Search & Reporting.
+This project demonstrates SIEM monitoring skills including log ingestion, remote forwarding, and validating data collection through Splunk Search & Reporting.

 ---